 Senior Vice President, Head of Group Public Affairs

-Senior Vice President Anders Würtzen is the Head of Group Public Affairs for A.P.
-Moller – Maersk, responsible for global government relations for the shipping as well as the oil and gas activities of the A.P.
-Moller – Maersk Group.
+Senior Vice President Anders Würtzen is the Head of Group Public Affairs for Maersk Group, responsible for global government relations for shipping as well as their oil and gas activities.
 Starting his career with the Danish Energy Agency in Copenhagen, he joined Maersk Oil and Gas in 1988 and has held a number of positions for this company in Denmark and abroad, latest as head of corporate legal and commercial functions, communications and public affairs.
 Anders Würtzen obtained his MA Law from Copenhagen University in 1987 and has later completed management training at IMD in Lausanne, Switzerland.
 Born in 1961, married with one child, and living in Copenhagen, Denmark.